In our Business Talks series, we look at some of the challenges of being a freelancer and give you some tips to help you know when the price is right…

 Talking to people in your industry is possibly one of the most important steps in your freelancing journey, but it’s also the one most people tend to skip.

 Why?
-For a start, people don’t really like talking about money, and especially so in the UK.
-However, at Starling, we believe that openness about money can help all of us live better lives, and we encourage people to have a more transparent relationship with their own money, and to create more dialogue and discussion around the subject in their everyday lives.
-You’d be surprised how many people are willing and happy to chat, give advice or recommend approaches – so just reach out and ask!
+In short: people don’t really like talking about money, especially in the UK.
+But at Starling, we believe that openness about money can help all of us live better lives.
+We encourage people to have a more transparent relationship with their own money, but we also want to create more dialogues and discussions around the subject on a wider scale.
+You’d be surprised how many people are willing and happy to chat, give advice or recommend – just reach out and ask!